AMALCTHOMAS/bmp180_ULPLora/README.md

 - **/libraries:** Contains code libraries for the ULPLoRa board and BMP180 sensor.
 - **/documentation:** Includes detailed documentation on hardware setup, software configuration, and integration with ChirpStack, InfluxDB, and Grafana.
-- ***/code:** Contains the Arduino code for Integrating ULPLoRa Board with BMP180 Sensor for Pressure Monitoring and Visualization
+- ***/program:** Contains the Arduino program for Integrating ULPLoRa Board with BMP180 Sensor for Pressure Monitoring and Visualization

 ## Getting Started